Middle & Upper School Programs

 Alongside our specialty centers, students have the ability to choose Advanced Placement and Dual Enrollment courses, specialized art and music classes, a comprehensive computer science track, and world languages to round out their core requirements of English, mathematics, science, and social studies.

-To complement our challenging academics, students are able to choose from a wide selection of extra-curricular clubs that range from Rock Band to Community Service to Coffee and Conversation, our world language club.
+To complement our challenging academics, students are able to choose from a wide selection of extra-curricular clubs that range from Rock Band to Community Service to Coffee and Conversation, to our world language club.
 Our students are also able to participate on sports teams that do not rely on tryouts - every student should have the opportunity to learn what it means to be a team player and demonstrate good sportsmanship.
 The curriculum is also enhanced by overnight trips to the Eastern Shore and Florida for ecology field work; France, Spain, and Italy for language immersion; and California for career and college exploration.

 At the heart of Millwood School is our Big 10 Code of Conduct.
-Every student from junior kindergarten to twelfth grade receives a conduct grade each quarter.
+Every student from kindergarten to twelfth grade receives a conduct grade each quarter.
 It is important for students to learn and demonstrate self-control, responsibility, and accountability to be successful when they graduate.
 Our sixth through twelfth grade students are also paired with lower school students in a buddy-mentoring system.
 They are paired together throughout their years at Millwood School, and are able to see each other grow academically and personally.

 We look forward to introducing new Bobcats into our Millwood family and thank you for exploring Millwood School.